Bloody Sunday (1905): Consequences

 The immediate consequence of Bloody Sunday was a strike movement that spread throughout the country.
-Strikes began to erupt outside of St. Petersburg in places such as Moscow, Warsaw, Riga, Vilna, Kovno, Reval, Tiflis, Baku and Batum.
+Strikes began to erupt outside of St. Petersburg in places such as Moscow, Warsaw, Riga, Vilna (Vilnius), Kovno (Kaunas), Reval (Tallinn), Tiflis (Tbilisi), Baku and Batum.
 In all, about 414,000 people participated in the work stoppage during January 1905.
 Tsar Nicholas II attempted to appease the people with a duma; however, the autocracy eventually resorted to brute force near the end of 1905 in order to curtail the burgeoning strike movement that continued to spread.
 Between October 1905 and April 1906, an estimated 15,000 peasants and workers were either hanged or shot; 20,000 were injured and 45,000 sent into exile.

 Perhaps the most significant effect of Bloody Sunday was the drastic change in the attitude of the Russian peasants and workers.
 Previously the tsar had been seen as the champion of the people: in dire situations, the masses would appeal to the tsar, traditionally through a petition, and the tsar would respond to his people promising to set things right.
 The lower classes placed their faith in the tsar.
 Any problems that the lower classes faced were associated with the boyars of Russia; however, after Bloody Sunday the tsar was no longer distinguished from the bureaucrats and was held personally responsible for the tragedy that occurred.

 Although the tsar was not at the Winter Palace and did not give the order for the troops to fire, he was widely blamed for the inefficiency and callousness with which the crisis had been handled.
 While it was unrealistic for the marchers to expect Nicholas to ride out into the Palace Square to meet them, his absence from the city, against at least some advice, reflects a lack of imagination and perception that he was to show on other occasions.
 The killing of people, many of whom had seen the tsar as their "Little Father", resulted in a surge of bitterness towards Nicholas and his autocratic rule.
 A widely quoted reaction was "we no longer have a Tsar".